VrchStudio/comfyui-web-viewer/docs/websocket_nodes.md

      - **`debug`**: Enable this option to print detailed debug information to the console for troubleshooting (default is **False**).

 3. **Settings Transmission:**
-   - This node automatically saves the WebSocket settings to a JSON format and sends them via the WebSocket connection.
+   - When **`send_settings`** is enabled (default), this node saves the WebSocket settings to a JSON format and sends them via the WebSocket connection.
+   - When **`send_settings`** is disabled, the node will skip transmission and output a debug message (if debug mode is enabled) indicating that settings sending is disabled.
    - Settings are transmitted to the specified channel and can be received by web viewers or other WebSocket clients.
    - The settings JSON includes: numberOfImages, imageDisplayDuration, fadeAnimDuration, mixBlendMode, enableLoop, enableUpdateOnEnd, bgColourPicker, and serverMessages.